 14% of students at Pitzer College receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Pitzer College.

 You can learn more about Pell Grant eligibility here.

 Average student loan debt

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

-26% percent of not reported students take out federal student loans.
-The average student at not reported takes out not reported in student loan debt, which winds up being a not reported payment per month.
+26% percent of Pitzer College students take out federal student loans.
+The average student at Pitzer College takes out in student loan debt, which winds up being a $177.19 payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.

 College is an investment, which is why it is important to assess the return on your education.
 To understand your return on investment or ROI, you will need to first understand what that investment will look like financially.